To the cheers of Indians, the lights dim in India’s democracy

 The reduction of Jammu and Kashmir and the humiliation of Kashmiris was made possible by the failure of every check and balance of Indian democracy.
 But the most egregious, debased outcome, shorn of legal fig leaf and political justification, reveals itself as a lust among many Indian Hindus for Kashmir’s women and its land.

-Delighted Indian men – the same ones who claim a Muslim man marrying a Hindu man is proof of a love jihad – exult at their victory, seven decades in the making they say, and within a day of the takeover turn their attention to Kashmiri women.
+Delighted Indian men – the same ones who claim a Muslim man marrying a Hindu woman is proof of a love jihad – exult at their victory, seven decades in the making they say, and within a day of the takeover turn their attention to Kashmiri women.
 A Bharatiya Janata Party legislator urges Indians to marry those “white women”.

 A BJP minister from Goa says he will buy land in Kashmir and build a house.
 The BJP-run government in Maharashtra – India’s richest state – says it would like to build and run tourist resorts.
 Social media overflows with triumphal mocking and discussions on how to buy land, once forbidden to outsiders (not under Jammu and Kashmir’s discarded constitutional provisions but by a 173-year-old law set in place by the province’s former Hindu rulers).